ga-wdi-lessons/mongoose-intro/readme.md

 ## I Do: Mongoose and Connection Set Up (5 minutes / 0:25)

 For today's in-class demonstrations, we will be creating an app that uses two models: Students and Projects.
-After each demo, you will apply the same functionality to your Todo app.
+After each demo, you will apply the same functionality to your todo app.

+> This means you should not be following along when I am building the Student-Project app.

 Let's begin by installing Mongoose...